bjgillet/hbdnafx-git/README.md

 ### About the free software Harley Benton provide

 The edition software runs only on Windows or Mac, and has a lot of limitations.
 - On Windows  admin rights are mandatory.
-That is just not possible, especially on Windows... (suicide incitation ?)
+That is just not possible, especially on Windows,. (suicide incitation ?)
 - It cannot be used with device off-line.
 - Rearranging effects order is painfull.
 - Updating a preset require full import of the preset, going through disk save/re-load.
 - It is not possible to prepare and save one-shot specific presets ranges (ie. having a list a Jazz/Blues presets pre-defined and saved one shot to device at a dedicated bank range).
 - Device documentation is awfull.
 The software does not have any.
-- ...
+- ,.

 Harley Benton is a music instruments and device producer, they have no dedicated software engineering department and experience and very probably used a contractor one shot.<br>
 Therefore, I cannot really reproach them the Software issues, especially as they build pretty good (even if inexpensive) devices and guitars.<br>

 ### About this Project

-This project intends to create a Python / GTK+ software, initially on Linux, to address those issues (Security, Functionnalities, etc...).<br>
+This project intends to create a Python / GTK+ software, initially on Linux, to address those issues (Security, Functionnalities, etc,.).<br>
 Theoretically, adopting it to Mac or even Windows should not be an issue (Python is multi-platform) but those OS specificities in terms of security (USB rw access) will require some spesific settings.

 As in a device discovery phasis, the following process have been adopted :